zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 The `react-dates` section of code would only be removed from the initial clientside bundle if both `MyComponent` and `OtherComponent` were dynamically imported.

-**Any static import, ensures the component and all decendants are in the clientside bundle.**
+**Any static import, ensures the component and all descendants are in the clientside bundle.**

 # Understand: So how does it work?